 I talk SO MUCH about book cover design, but I thought it would be easier to just see all the important stuff in one simple book cover design checklist.
 So before you publish (or if you see someone’s hideous cover and want to gentle encourage them to make a better one) please share and use this graphic.

-If you don’t know what fonts people hate… I’m making a huge post on that, it will be up soon.
+If you don’t know what fonts people hate… here are some posts on fonts

 I’m a philosophy dropout with a PhD in Literature.
 I covet a cabin full of cats, where I can write fantasy novels to pay for my cake addiction.
 Sometimes I live in castles.